kitian616/jekyll-TeXt-theme/case-study.md

 <div class="flex-container">
     <div class="text-container">
           The Listening Service has one role: to await requests from the Monitoring Service.
 A request signals new management data is available in the Monitoring Service's database.
-When the Listening Service receives this request, it initiates the execution of the `update` script.
-Note that the `update` script is idempotent, guaranteeing consistent and predictable outcomes with each execution.
+When the Listening Service receives this request, it initiates the execution of the <code class="language-plaintext highlighter-rouge">update</code> script.
+Note that the <code class="language-plaintext highlighter-rouge">update</code> script is idempotent, guaranteeing consistent and predictable outcomes with each execution.
     </div>

     <video autoplay loop muted playsinline class="resizable small" aria-label="monitroing service send a ping to listening services API, which launches the update script">